-There may be no written records who invented the lock, and if we think about the situation of that time, we realize- that circumstances couldn’t provide the chance to write or remember the inventor.
+There may be no written records of who invented the lock, and if we think about the situation of that time, we realize- that circumstances couldn’t provide the chance to write or remember the inventor.

 Thus, it wasn’t possible to single out one particular individual as the inventor of locks and keys

 Although the answer is unknown, it’s not yet time for you to worry.
-Cause, after conducting thorough research both based on books and online sources, we have found multiple countries who are said to have invented locks and keys.
+Cause, after conducting thorough research both based on books and online sources, we have found multiple countries that are said to have invented locks and keys.

 Are you astonished to see one more country?

 Yeah, it’s a fantastic sound, you should pause here to know details.

 In today’s article, you’re going to learn everything you need to know about the history of locks, the history of keys, and the origin of locks and keys.

 August Smart Lock Pro (3rd Gen) + Connect Hub – Zwave, HomeKit & Alexa Compatible